-Attainment of the Learning Outcomes for each unit will be assessed by assignments.
+Attainment of the Learning Outcomes for the unit will be assessed by assignments.
 Assignments will be provided by RSPH and internally marked by the centre.
-Centre marks will be subject to external verification by RSPH.
-In order to obtain a Pass for each unit, candidates must be able to demonstrate that they have achieved the learning outcomes for the unit.
+Marking by centres will be subject to scrutiny by RSPH.
+In order to obtain a Pass, candidates must be able to demonstrate that they have achieved the learning outcomes for the unit.